KenticoDevTrev/DynamicRouting/README.md

 1. View-only routing (basic where no controller is defined) now accepts a model of `Kentico.Content.Web.Mvc.Routing.IPageViewModel<TreeNode>` or `Kentico.Content.Web.Mvc.Routing.IPageViewModel<YourTreeNodeModel>`
 1. Dynamic Routing had various Event hooks, currently those do not exist in Xperience 13 but i have requested they add them in.

+## Removing Dynamic Routing
-To remove Dynamic Routing from the project, run this SQL script.
+To remove Dynamic Routing from the project:

+1. Remove the Dynamic Routing Nuget Packages.
+2. Run this SQL script below.
 The first part copies custom URL slugs, the second removes Dynamic Routing complety.
-Be sure to go into Kentico admin and System -> Restart Application afterwards.
+3. Go into Kentico admin and System -> Restart Application afterwards.
 ``` sql

 -- Copy custom URL slugs to alternative urls